A few tips to help you get ready

 Who, what, when, where of an event or track day

 Usually new members and competitors ask similar questions when preparing for their first track day with NSW Road Racing Club.
 So I thought it would be a good idea to make a rough outline for you to refer to with things that you will need to do and what to do when you arrive at the track as well as preparing your car

 After you have down loaded the entry forms and read the supplementary

-regulations, you have then decide on the class that best fits you and your car, Then sent in the relevant entry forms etc or used the CAMS online entry system and applied for a CAMS licence (We recommend a CAMS licence as the AASA licence is not accepted at some events around the state/ country).
+regulations, you have then decide on the class that best fits you and your car, Then sent in the relevant entry forms etc or used the Motorsport Australia (previously CAMS) online entry system and applied for a MA (Motorsport Australia) licence (We recommend a MA licence as the AASA licence is not accepted at some events around the state/ country).

 Print out all paperwork that you may need and bring it to the tack with you.

 Information Sheet – tells you what you need to know for an enjoyable day